haydensprinkle/100DaysOfCode/README.md

     -Wrote functionality for searching through array with county name and updating data accordingly -Wrote functionality to grab current coords, hit an API endpoint to return corresponding FIPS code, and update data accordingly
     -Replaced all instances of "Covid" with "COVID"

+Day 27 (01/27/2021)

+    -Slow day, did some playing around with search algorithms -Planning to implement bubble sort into COVID data site